Te Araroa FKT Trip Report

 Cape Reinga to Hamilton

-The first two weeks of our FKT were the hardest as there was a lot of road walking.
-We found that we were constantly having to stay on top of injury, and our feet struggled to adapt to the harshness of the road.
-This, combined with the mental load of dealing with all the logistics surrounding low tide routes, inlet crossings, kayaking sections and water taxis, it took us a while to find our rhythm.
+The first two weeks of our FKT were the hardest.
+We tried to find a rhythm, but found that we were constantly battling tendon problems, and our feet struggled to adapt to the harshness of the roads.
+We also struggled with the mental load of dealing with all the logistics surrounding low tide routes, inlet crossings, kayaking sections and water taxis.

 We started our FKT attempt on the 1st of January 2024 with 90 mile beach.
 Despite the headwind, the beach was surprisingly nice, with relatively firm sand and the occasional wild horse to spot in the coastal shrub.
 Unfortunately, being New Years Day, it was very busy and there were lots of people out for a drive.
 Tom said that the beach reminded him of a scene out of Mad Max.

 We made good progress along the beach, arriving in Ahipara on the evening of Day 2.
-Whilst we had initially planned on camping here, our early arrival allowed us to push to Kaitaia that evening and cover ~75km day (one of our biggest distance days on the trail).
-This broke up the ~20km road walk through Kaitaia into a more manageable 13km in the evening, followed by a 7km stretch the next morning.
+Whilst we had initially planned on camping here, our early arrival allowed us to push to Kaitaia that evening and cover 75km that day (one of our biggest distance days on the trail).
+This broke up the 20km road walk through Kaitaia into a more manageable 13km in the evening, followed by a 7km stretch the next morning.

-We ticked off our first logistic, the Paihia kayak, hassle free, cruising on the water with the incoming tide.
+We tackled the Paihia kayak hassle free, cruising on the water with the incoming tide.
 This kayak came at a great time, as we were both feeling the effects of all the road walking and were keen to break up our routine with something different.
-It was a pleasant break for our feet and felt great to cover ~18km sitting down!
+It was a pleasant break for our feet and felt great to cover 18km sitting down!

 Due to this delay, we were a bit behind schedule for our next logistic, the Puhoi kayak.
 As the kayak has to be timed with an outgoing tide, we were delayed by 12h and spent the night in Puhoi.
-This ended up being exactly what we needed however, as we both felt we were on the verge of serious tendon problems from all the road walking and it forced us to take a rest.
+This ended up being exactly what we needed, however, as we both felt we were on the verge of serious tendon problems from all the road walking.
 We were also emotionally drained from all the time spent on our phones planning logistics, as well as the mental strain of struggling to find campsites.

-As many TA hikers know, due to the shear abundance of road walking in the northern parts of the trail, campsites can be very challenging to find.
+As many TA hikers know, campsites can be very challenging to find on the North Island due to the shear volume of road walking, farms, and urban centres.
 There were many evenings when it was approaching 9pm and we still did not know where we would be able to camp.
 A few times, we ended up knocking on doors to ask if we could camp in people’s backyard for the night.
-We were touched by how kind and accommodating strangers could be, and are incredibly grateful for all the hospitality shown to us along the way.
+We were touched by how kind and accommodating strangers could be, and are incredibly grateful for all the hospitality shown to us along the trail.

 Puhoi was also the place where we first crossed paths with other TA hikers.
 Chatting to some other hikers and having dinner together was a huge mental boost for us.

-After a forced sleep in the following morning (hurrah!), we set off on the kayaks at 8:30AM.
-Delaying our kayak to the following morning meant that we hit Karepiro Bay at high tide.
-As a result, we had to swim ~500m across the inlet with our packs in dry bags.
+After a forced sleep in (hurrah!), we set off kayaking the following morning at 8:30AM.
+However, delaying the kayak to the following morning meant that reached Karepiro Bay at high tide.
+As a result, we had to swim ~500m across the inlet with our packs in dry bags tied to our wrists.
 Whilst not a very efficient way to cover distance, it meant we could keep moving and was a great way to cool down in the heat of the day.

 From here, there was more road walking as we trekked towards Auckland.
 Mentally, this was a particularly tough time for us.
 We were tired, sick of logistics and a bit homesick.
 All of our luggage was stored at a family friends house in the city, making the ‘pull’ to quit the FKT quite strong.
 We spent most of the day talking on the phone to family and friends back home to keep our spirits high.
-One of our best memories of Auckland was having constant access to petrol stations and nice food.
+One of the upsides of walking through Auckland was having constant access to petrol stations and hot food.
 Stopping at Taco Bell next to Auckland airport reminded us fondly of our time back on the PCT.

-South of Auckland, there was a lot of sealed road walking through to Hamilton.
-As expected, this was very hard on our bodies, and we had to take frequent breaks to look after our feet and muscles.
-Our feet were constantly ‘burning’ from the impact of all the road walking.
+South of Auckland, the onslaught of sealed roads continued through to Hamilton.
+As expected, this was very hard on our bodies, and we had to take frequent breaks to look after our muscles and burning feet.

 It was in this section that Maddie had her lowest point on the entire FKT.
-In a lot of pain and emotionally spent, we decided to stop and take a break on the side of the road.
+Emotionally spent, we decided to stop and take a break on the side of the road.
 Turning the corner in search of some shade, we came across a small property with some very chatty and enthusiastic goats.
 One of the goats even walked through the fence to come and say hello to us!
-This was a huge spirit lifter (for context, Maddie loves goats), and we spent a good 10 minutes patting the goats and taking photos.
-It’s amazing how well timed this encounter was and remains one of Maddie’s favourite hiking memories to this day.
+This was a huge spirit lifter (for context, Maddie loves goats), and we spent a good 10 minutes patting the goats and taking selfies.
+It’s amazing how well timed this encounter was, and remains one of Maddie’s favourite hiking memories to this day.

 Hamilton to Wellington

 After Hamilton, there was more road walking and farm tracks.
 We also had our first stretch of consistent rain.
 Sadly, it seemed our two weeks of near perfect weather had come to an end.
-Our feet were no longer dry, as we were constantly walking through dewy grass and farmland.
+This also meant our feet were no longer dry, as we were constantly walking through dewy grass.
 As such, we had to spend more time taking care of our feet and drying them out in the day.

 Things began to get a bit more exciting after Te Kuiti.
 The river trail out of town was steep, narrow, and very slow going.
-However, it remains a good memory for us as we were fortunate to walk with a fellow hiker, who we found was happy to listen to our complaints about how awful road walking was.
+However, it remains a good memory for us as we were fortunate to walk with a fellow hiker (one of the 4 that we had met in 900km!).

 Soon afterwards, we passed Pureora, collecting our food parcel and receiving our first change of clothes.
 It felt incredibly luxurious to have a shower and put on a clean shirt.
 Entering the Timber Trail, we were pleased to have a day of easier walking.
 The track was fast and well maintained.
-We had our first 15 minute nap of the trip in this section, as we were beginning to feel the effects of sleeping less than 7h for 18 days in a row (we normally sleep 10+ hours at home every night).
+We had our first 15 minute nap of the trip in this section, as we were beginning to feel the effects of sleeping less than 7h for 18 days in a row.

-It was also here that Maddie accidentally broke one of her carbon trekking poles by sitting on it!
+In one of the saddest moments of sleep deprivation and fatigue, this was also where Maddie accidentally broke one of her carbon trekking poles by sitting on it!

-The following few days, we passed through the 42 Traverse and the Tongariro Alpine Crossing.
-We were fortunate to do the Tongariro Crossing in the evening when it was very quiet as all day hikers had finished.
+After Taumarunui, we tackled the 42 Traverse and the Tongariro Alpine Crossing.
+We were fortunate to do the Tongariro Crossing in the evening when it was very quiet as all the day hikers had finished.
 This section of trail was beautiful, with stunning, blue alpine lakes.
 At the time, this was one of our favourite sections on the TA we had completed so far.

-During this time, Maddie unfortunately had a stomach bug for a few days and was able to get down next to no food.
-Up until this time, we had both been doing really well with eating enough calories, and felt we were on top of our nutrition.
+During this time, Maddie got a stomach bug and was unable to eat much food for nearly 72hrs.
+Up until this time, we had both been on top our calories and felt like we were eating enough.
 Despite our best efforts to treat all the water we drank, it is likely that this sickness came from something in the water.
 We were fortunate that this section of trail was not too demanding and we had relatively light packs.
 However, we certainly covered less ground than we had hoped.

 This was recovery that we desperately needed after the first ~1200km of the TA, and allowed Maddie to recover quickly from her sickness.
 Maddie discovered a newfound love for Skittles, as they were easy to get down whilst recovering from her stomach bug.
 It was lucky we had placed a couple of packs in our food drop at Whakahoro.

-We passed through Bulls on day 26, roughly the halfway point on the trail.
+We passed through Bulls on Day 26, roughly the halfway point of the trail.
 Here, we picked up a new set of poles for Maddie, just in time for the Tararuas!

 The Tararuas were tough going, and, as we were warned, much slower than we expected.
 The terrain was very steep, our packs were heavy, and track quality was poor.
-These hills were a shock to the system after weeks walking along mostly flat surfaces.
-We had to work hard to stay on top of developing injuries, stopping for extended periods of time at Dracophyllum and Nichols Hut for some good massage.
-Despite the tough terrain, we were thrilled to be in some proper mountains for a change.
-The weather was decent, but it was very windy and we got quite cold when the sun was covered by clouds.
+These hills were a shock to the system after weeks of walking along mostly flat surfaces.
+We had to work hard to stay on top of developing injuries, stopping for extended periods of time at Dracophyllum and Nichols Hut to try smooth out our biomechanics.
+Despite the tough terrain (4000m gain and loss in 40km!), we were thrilled to be in some proper mountains for a change.
+The weather was stable enough, but high winds often threatened to blow us off our feet.

 The next morning, we finished the final 5km of the North Island, completing the whole island in 30 days 19h.
 From here, we took a flight over to the South Island with Pelorus Air.
-The 20min flight had great views and was not much more expensive than the ferry to Picton combined with a water taxi to Ship Cove.
+The 20min flight had great views and was not much more expensive than the combined cost of the ferry to Picton and a water taxi to Ship Cove.
 Plus, it saved us a few hours, which in the context of an FKT can make a huge difference.
-Fortunately, the flight was short enough that Maddie didn’t get too motion sick.

 Ship Cove to Lake Tekapo

-We were hit with torrential rain as we walked along the road towards Havelock, briefly stopping for some shelter and a burger at the Queen Charlotte Tavern.
-After collecting our food parcel in Havelock, we headed towards the Richmond Ranges.
-This ~165km section of trail was the hardest part of the whole TA for us.
-Heavy packs, steep trails and a non-existent track made for slow walking.
-Not to mention we were still adjusting to steep climbs and consistent hills after a month of flat trails.
+Leaving the Queen Charlotte Track, we were hit with torrential rain as we walked along the road towards Havelock.
+We collected our food parcel before heading towards the Richmond Ranges.
+This 165km section of trail was the hardest part of the whole TA for us.
+Heavy packs, steep trails and rough tracks made for slow walking.
+Not to mention we were still adjusting to steep climbs and consistent hills after a month of flat walking.
 The second half of the section was hot and exposed, and we felt like we were in a desert furnace.
 To make matters worse, we had underestimated how much food we would need to get through the section.
-It seems our hiker hunger was finally kicking in, thanks to all the hills, and we ran out of food ~12h before we reached St Arnaud.
+Thanks to all the hills, it seemed our hiker hunger was finally kicking in and we ran out of food ~12h before we reached St Arnaud.
 It was at this point we reached one our lowest lows.
 We were fortunate to run into another hiker, who just happened to be a triple crowner with a prominent FKT in the US.
-Understanding exactly how we were feeling, he walked with us into the evening, keeping moral high and helping us cover a further ~10km that day.
+Understanding exactly how we were feeling, he walked with us into the evening, keeping moral high and helping us cover a further 10km that day.

-Up until this point, we felt we had been doing really well with consuming enough calories (aside from Maddie for a few days when she was sick).
-For the remainder of the trail, we consistently found it harder to get enough food down despite our increased hunger levels.
-Our appetite for hiking food was failing us, and we heavily relied on boosting our calories whenever we passed through town and could get some hot food.
+Up until this point, we felt we had consistently been eating enough calories (aside from Maddie for a few days when she was sick).
+For the remainder of the trail, we found it harder to motivate ourselves to eat enough food despite our increased hunger levels.
+Our appetite for hiking food was failing us, and we heavily relied on boosting our calories whenever we passed through town and could get something hot.

 We were incredibly relieved to get to St Arnaud the following morning.
-We had a good feed and collected our resupply box at the Alpine Lodge.
-The following section of trail around Nelson Lakes was our favourite along the entire TA.
+We had a good breakfast and collected our resupply box at the Alpine Lodge.
+The following section of trail around Nelson Lakes ended up being the highlight of the entire TA.
 The track quality was excellent, and the views were stunning.
-It was the perfect combination of track quality, difficulty and views.
+It struck the perfect balance between track difficulty and amazing views.

 Passing over Harper Pass and Goat Pass was another story.
 We were greeted with slow walking down rough riverbeds.
-Our consistently wet feet started giving us trouble and we found it harder to stay on top of foot hygiene.Going over Goat Pass, in particular, was one of the hardest days on trail.
+We found it harder to stay on top of foot hygiene as our feet were consistently wet.
+In particular, going over Goat Pass was one of the hardest days on the trail.
 It was raining and the river was icy cold.
-We had numb feet from the seemingly endless river crossings, struggled to stay warm, and were unsurprised to see no one else out walking that day.
-We stopped for a quick break at Upper Deception Hut, before pushing over the pass and walking down into Arthurs Pass.
-As hard as it was to walk past Goat Pass Hut, we knew that if we stopped for a break there we wouldn’t keep moving afterwards.
+We had numb feet from the seemingly endless river crossings and struggled to stay warm.
+We stopped for a quick break at Upper Deception Hut, before pushing over the pass and walking down into Arthur’s Pass.
+As hard as it was to walk past Goat Pass Hut at the top of the climb, we knew that if we went inside the hut we wouldn’t keep moving afterwards.

-It was a massive push to get to Arthers Pass Ecolodge that evening, or risk running out of food again.
+It was a massive push to get to Arthers Pass Ecolodge that evening.
 Whilst Helen, the owner, wasn’t home, her grandson was incredibly welcoming and offered us some hot food and drinks.
-We were very grateful to be sleeping in a bed as it snowed overnight and the following morning as we headed south of Bealey Spur.
+We were very grateful to be sleeping in a bed as it snowed overnight and into the morning.
 The weather eased up before midday, and we gladly embraced the sunshine.

-It was on Day 44 that we reached Stag Saddle, the highest point on the TA.
+On Day 44, we reached Stag Saddle, the highest point on the TA.
 We were thrilled to be approaching civilisation.
 It had been too long since we had eaten hot food!
 The walk into Lake Tekapo was nice and flat, with views of the lake for almost the whole day.
-When we arrived in Lake Tekapo, we purchased some delicious food at the food festival that we luckily timed our arrival with.
-This was an overwhelming evening with so many people and lots of noise, but one of the most memorable of the trip.
+When we arrived in Lake Tekapo, we purchased some delicious noodles at the food festival that happened to be on at the time.
+We found the evening quite overwhelming with so many people and lots of lights and noise.

 Lake Tekapo to Bluff

-From Lake Tekapo, we walked next to the aquaduct towards Twizel, enjoying the easier walking.
+From Lake Tekapo, we followed the aquaduct towards Twizel, enjoying the easier walking.
 It was cool, and we were able to walk at a faster pace than we had for a while.
-We even had a bit of a tailwind.
+We even had a bit of a tailwind!
 We walked with some other TA hikers for a few hours, who provided excellent company to pass the time.

 However, the TA was not done with its tricks yet!
 From Twizel through to Lake Hawea was another tough section, with heavy packs and poorly formed river tracks.
-Not to mention, Maddie had an ingrown toenail from foot swelling that was getting increasingly painful.
-Tom had to perform some toe surgery on Maddie a couple of times before the pain finally backed off.
+Maddie had an increasingly painful ingrown toenail from foot swelling, and Tom had to perform some toe surgery to help with the pain.
 We ran out of water descending Breast Hill, and Tom was forced to eat dry Gatorade powder to stop his vision from going blurry.

 We then entered the Motatapus.
-Despite the surprisingly good quality track, this was hard walking as it was very steep.
-We were fortunate to have decent weather and split the ~35km section over two days to make the elevation change more manageable.
+Despite the surprisingly good quality track, this section was hard going as it was very steep.
+We were fortunate to have decent weather and split the 35km section over an evening and morning.
 None the less, we were really starting to feel the fatigue and sleep deprivation by this point.
-We had upped our caffeine dose from 200mg a day to 400mg, but were still struggling.
+We had upped our daily caffeine dose from 200mg, to 400mg, to 800mg a day, but were still struggling to stay away.
 It felt like the finish line was so close and yet so far away at the same time.

 The following day we passed through Arrowtown and headed into Queenstown.
-We had access to lots of nice food, and could relax walking along the footpaths, overall making it a good day.
+We had access to lots of nice food, and could relax walking along the footpaths.
 We got into Queenstown late at night and resupplied at the Night ‘n Day at 10:30pm.
-Options were limited and, given our struggle to eat enough food, we found it hard to pick out enough items to carry with us.
+We found it hard to pick out enough items to carry with us as options were limited and nothing seemed appetising.
 We spent the night at a hostel, before heading out to Greenstone the following morning.
 Given the shuttle to Greenstone carpark was fully booked, we got a lift with a local lady instead (arranged the day prior).

-The final ~300km of the trail were much harder than we expected.
+The final 300km of the trail was much harder than we expected.
 Despite being relatively flat, the track was very slow and boggy.
 It was tough to be so close to the end but moving so slowly.
 Maddie lost her sunnies, but was too tired to care and went the final few days without.

-The boggy flats were followed by a few long stretches through farmland, which we enjoyed more than we expected.
+The boggy flats were followed by a few long stretches through farmland, which we enjoyed more than we expected simply because there was something to follow!
 The track quality wasn’t too bad and there were plenty of sheep to talk to.
 It was tough ensuring that we only walked through the farmland at times allowed by the owners.
-Whilst not a difficult logistic, our sleep deprived brains found it harder than it should have to figure out how far we had to push to ensure we weren’t limited by closed trails.
+Whilst not a difficult logistic, our sleep deprived brains found it harder than they should have to figure out how far we had to push to ensure we weren’t limited by closed trails.
+Fortunately, we hit all the tracks at good times and never had to wait for them to open.

-Our second last night on trail we detoured to Birchwood Station, where we had sent our final resupply package.
-The ~1.5km sealed road walk off the TA was brutal at the end of a big day.
+On our second last night on the trail we detoured to Birchwood Station to collect our final resupply package.
+The 1.5km sealed road walk off the TA was brutal at the end of a big day.

-The final ~150km passed in a blur.
+The final 150km passed in a blur.
 From Birchwood Station, we pushed to get to Colac Bay, finishing a 20h day at 3am.
-Going through the Longwood Forest was muddy and slow, something that wasn’t helped by us going through mostly in the dark.
+Going through the Longwood Forest was muddy and slow, something that wasn’t helped by the dark.
 We were low on food (a common theme for us by this point), and were struggling to stay awake.
-We almost cried when we passed Martin’s Hut and found some cans of Red Bull left by a trail angel.
-We had already had over 1000mg of caffeine each that day, yet the sugar and caffeine combo from the Red Bull gave us the boost we needed to get out of the Longwood forest and take on the 5km of sealed road to Colac Bay.
+We almost cried with happiness when we passed Martin’s Hut and found some cans of Red Bull left by a trail angel.
+We had already taken over 1000mg of caffeine each that day, yet the sugar and caffeine combo from the Red Bull gave us the boost we needed to get out of the Longwood forest and take on the 5km of sealed road to Colac Bay.

 We arrived at Bluff just before 2am on the 24th February, finishing our TA journey in 54 days and 14h.
 Walking 1km to the campsite, we set up our tent and went straight to sleep.